-Restricted Cash and cash equivalent relates balances that are in the bank accounts for specific defined purposes and cannot be used for any other undefined purposes.
-The balance has a debt service reserve account as per the requirements from the Bond Trustee that is serving the purpose of issuing the quarterly coupons to the Bond trustee for the Green Bonds issued in 2021.
-There is an account that has the residual balance of Eur 20 M bond tap that must be used for permitted acquisitions as per Bond terms.
-The balance also has an account for a bank guarantee in place for Poland and there are two acquisition related accounts in Italy and Romania that hold escrow balances.
+Restricted Cash relates to balances that are in the bank accounts for specific defined purposes and cannot be used for any other undefined purposes.
+The balance has a debt service reserve account as per the requirements from the Bond Trustee that is serving the purpose of issuing the quarterly coupons to the Bond trustee for the Green Bonds issued in 2021 and 2022.
+The balance also has an account for a bank guarantee in place for Poland and there is acquisition related accounts in Italy and Romania that hold escrow balances.